sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 So why is this an important sentence?
 It means that one can always think about mutexes as if one has some set of interleaved operations.

-{% include figure.md name='05-sequential_operations' caption='Sequential Operations' %}
+{% include figure.md name='05-sequential_operations' caption='Sequential operations' %}

 * A mutex serializes a set of operations, $$Op_n$$, where the operation is the code executed while the mutex is locked
 * Operations are interleaved and may be executed in any order and may be repeated